gitter-badger/Revised-CommAI-env/README.md

 stephenbhope@gmail.com
 Tel [00] 1-613-594-4727

+### Join the Revised CommAI-env

+By Friday May 5th more structured methods for communicating and sharing will be found in docs/Contributions.md file.

 #### On the environment, CommAI: Evaluating the first steps towards a useful general AI
 Marco Baroni, Armand Joulin, Allan Jabri, Germàn Kruszewski, Angeliki Lazaridou, Klemen Simonic, Tomas Mikolov